-- DO NOT use the same password for your AU account, bank, Facebook, etc. In the event you do fall victim to a phishing attempt the thieves will try the compromised password in as many places they can.
+- DO NOT use the same password for your University account, bank, Facebook, etc. In the event you do fall victim to a phishing attempt the thieves will try the compromised password in as many places as they can.

-- DO change ALL of your passwords if you suspect any account you have access to may be compromised, whether it is your AU account, Facebook, bank, etc.
+- DO change ALL of your passwords if you suspect any account you have access to may be compromised.

 - DO be equally cautious when reading email on your phone.
 It may be easier to miss telltale signs of phishing attempts when reading the email on a smaller screen.